morf1102/ev-charger-dwave/README.md

     └───solution_grid.png
 ```

-The `modules` directory contains the following Python files:
+The `src` directory contains the following Python files:

 - `evcp.py`: Contains the implementation of the EV Charging Problem (EVCP) class, which defines the grid, points of interest, and charging stations.
 - `solvers.py`: Contains the implementation of the simulated annealing and genetic algorithm solvers.